 Use for all selected files - Check this option if you are importing multiple well files at once and they all have the same format.

-The Well Data Module is now updated the possibility to turn on the display of the imported or renamed name of the well next to its location.
-When the well(s) trajectories are loaded you will see them listed like this:
+The Well Data Module is now updated the possibility to turn on the display of the imported or renamed name of the well next to its location as well as displaying the length of each loaded well in meters in the “Length” column.
+When the well(s) trajectories are loaded you will see them listed as below:

 To display the Well Name just toggle the checkbox “Show Name”, and the well name will appear next to the well as shown below.
 You can also freely position the text label.